Go Back

 Notes

-• Whisking it with warm broth before adding it to the soup prevents lumps and ensures a smooth finish.
+Always whisk the discard with warm broth before adding to prevent clumping and ensure a smooth texture.